dball1126/SalesTaxes/README.md

 # Walk Through
 The input data is a list of items from a shopping basket.
 Set the tax rate by creating a new tax instance.
 We create a receipt by passing in the items of the basket and the tax rate.
 A new item is created from the items in the basket.
 A new SalesTax is created by the item.
 We add LineItems to the receipt by calculating how many of a particular item, it's tax rate, and it's price + tax rate.
 We add two more LineItems to the receipt to calculate the total cost and total sales tax and we print everything out.

+- ShoppingBasket: This is our entry file.
+Read the data and pass the basket into our Receipt.
+- Tax: basicRate, importRate.
+- Receipt: salesTaxes, total, receiptList.
+- Item: imported, price, name, tax, taxExempt.
+- SalesTax: basicRate, importRate, importTax, basicTax, totalTax

 # How To Run (Command Line)
 Assuming you have Java installed, preferably JDK 8.
 You can do two things:
 - Go into the folder and compile it via the command `javac ShoppingBasket.java`.